Chirag1994/8-Week-SQL-Challenge/Case Study #6 - Clique Bait/C. Campaigns Analysis.md

 (Optional column) cart_products: a comma separated text value with products added to the cart sorted by the order they were added to the cart (hint: use the sequence_number).

-Some ideas you might want to investigate further include:

-#### Identifying users who have received impressions during each campaign period and comparing each metric with other users who did not have an impression event

-- Does clicking on an impression lead to higher purchase rates?
-- What is the uplift in purchase rate when comparing users who click on a campaign impression versus users who do not receive an impression?
-What if we compare them with users who just an impression but do not click?
-- What metrics can you use to quantify the success or failure of each campaign compared to eachother?

 ```sql
 SELECT
 	U.user_id, E.visit_id, MIN(E.event_time) AS visit_start_date, C.campaign_name,